 This post contains affiliate links (what's that?)

-In addition to focusing on identifying letters and letter formation, many of these literacy activities below also focus on building physical skills.
-Having a strong fingers, and a strong core before preschoolers begin printing letters, will make it easier for them to maintain a proper posture, pencil grip, and sustain a writing activity when they are finally ready to start printing.
+Identifying the letters in the alphabet, and learning how letters are formed is an important early literacy skill.
+Long before picking up a pencil preschoolers need to have strong fingers, hands, and a strong core before they even begin to print letters.
+These developed skills will make it easier for them to maintain a proper posture, pencil grip, and sustain a writing activity when they are finally ready to start printing.

 Provide the children with a letter recording mat (Apple Activity Pack) and letters to find.
 A small shoe box will work great!
 For this activity I used shredded paper from the dollar tree.
 To extend this activity: provide the children with an uppercase letter mat, and lower case letters.